enso-org/enso/README.md

     print (2 + 2)
 ```

-Tu compile and run the project, simply type `luna` in the main project directory.
+To compile and run the project, simply type `luna` in the main project directory.